-Her debut CD on the Hänssler Classic label appeard in May 2010, presenting the complete works for violin and orchestra by Robert Schumann together with the German Radio Philharmonic Orchestra Saarbrücken Kaiserslautern under Pablo Gonzalez.
+Her debut CD on the Hänssler Classic label appeared in May 2010, presenting the complete works for violin and orchestra by Robert Schumann together with the German Radio Philharmonic Orchestra Saarbrücken Kaiserslautern under Pablo Gonzalez.
 The CD was awarded the prestigious International Classical Music Award (ICMA) for the best concerto recording 2011.
-In 2013, she released a chamber music CD together with Paul Rivinius (Piano) and Julian Steckel (Cello) containing Ravel’s violin sonatas as well as his sonata for violin and cello.
-Lena Neudauer’s recording with the German Radio Philharmonic Orchestra Saarbrücken (2014), fulfilling a long held dream, was dedicated to Mozart’s violin concertos whose cadenzas clearly exhibit the soloists own style.
-2018 her recording of Mendelssohn concerto d minor and double concerto (with Matthias Kirschnereit) was praised by Fono Forum as “fresh and spritely”
+In 2013, she released a Ravel chamber music CD together with Paul Rivinius (Piano) and Julian Steckel (Cello).
+Lena Neudauer’s recording with the German Radio Philharmonic Orchestra Saarbrücken (2014) was dedicated to Mozart’s violin concertos including cadenzas of the soloist.
+2018 her recording of Mendelssohn concerto d minor and double concerto (with Matthias Kirschnereit) was praised by Fono Forum as “fresh and spritely”.